There's an extraordinary opportunity unfolding for energy investors today...

 Many Australian miners are benefiting as well, because electric car demand in China is absolutely booming.
 Australia is the world's top lithium producer and home to the world's two biggest lithium mines.

-Galaxy Resources is now the second-biggest listed lithium stock in Australia after Orocobre (OTC: OROCF).
+Galaxy Resources is now the fourth-biggest listed lithium stock in Australia after Orocobre (OTC: OROCF).

-Pilbara Minerals (ASX: PLS) is developing the Pilgangoora project in the iron ore-rich Pilbara region of Western Australia.
-It has already signed an offtake agreement with Chinese firm General Lithium and is in the process of ramping up production.
+Pilbara Minerals (ASX: PLS) developed the Pilgangoora project in the iron ore-rich Pilbara region of Western Australia.
+The lithium-tantalum project is 100% owned by Pilbara and is one of the largest hard-rock lithium deposits in the world.

-There's also the Global X Lithium ETF (NYSE: LIT), which seeks to track lithium's price movement.
+There's also the Global X Lithium & Battery Tech ETF (NYSE: LIT), which seeks to track lithium's price movement.

-The fund is a great way to track the overall lithium market while investment and demand grows over the next few years into unparalleled territory in the coming decades.
+The fund is a great way to track the overall lithium market while investment and demand grow over the next few years into unparalleled territory in the coming decades.

-By diversifying the exposure to lithium, the Global X Lithium ETF provides investors with less risk and the potential for long-term reward.
+By diversifying the exposure to lithium, the Global X Lithium & Battery Tech ETF provides investors with less risk and the potential for long-term reward.

 — The Outsider Club Research Team